-The company has been in business a very LONG time ( first workshop started in 1846 by Carl Zeiss) and have built an amazing reputation for building products that have the latest technology but are functional in the field.
+The company has been in business a very LONG time ( the first workshop started in 1846 by Carl Zeiss) and have built a fantastic reputation for building products that have the latest technology but are functional in the field.
 Their products are made and designed in Germany, which is a good thing (instead of China) but sounds even better!

-When it comes to spending my money on an expensive binocular, trusting the manufacturer is extremely important.
-From talking to local experts to speaking with representatives from Zeiss, I have been continually impressed with the company and their reputation is justified.
+But when it comes to spending my money on an expensive binocular, trusting the manufacturer is extremely important.
+From talking to local experts to speaking with representatives from Zeiss, I have been continually impressed with the company, and their reputation is justified.

-Extra Low Dispersion Glass (ED) is a great feature and a requirement when purchasing bird watching binoculars.
+Extra Low Dispersion Glass (ED) is a great feature and a requirement when purchasing binoculars for bird watching.

 Why does this matter?

-Well, if you want to get really nerdy just Google “What is extra low dispersion glass?” and you will get entire pages and posts dedicated to the science behind ED glass, complete with diagrams and lots of talk about dispersion through prisms.
+Well, if you want to get nerdy just Google “What is extra-low dispersion glass?” and you will get entire pages and posts dedicated to the science behind ED glass, complete with diagrams and lots of talk about dispersion through prisms.

-But if you’re like me, then you just want to know simply why ED glass is important and what it will do for me in the field.
+But if you’re like me, then you just want to know why ED glass is essential and what it will do for you in the field.

-ED glass is great at minimizing color fringing (also called chromatic aberration), which is the inability of a lens to bring all the wavelengths of color together.
-Color fringing makes the image looked blurry or appear to have a noticeable color (e.g. red, blue, yellow or green) around the edges.
+ED glass is excellent at minimizing color fringing (also called chromatic aberration), which is the inability of a lens to bring all the wavelengths of color together.
+Color fringing makes the image looked blurry or appear to have a noticeable color (e.g., red, blue, yellow or green) around the edges.

 Testing in shaded woods, I found the images very bright and clear.
-I didn’t have a chance to try them at sunset or sunrise, but I am told they are excellent.
+I didn’t have a chance to try them at sunset or sunrise but am told they are excellent.

-One last word about glass.
-The “HD” in the name Conquest HD stands for High Definition.
-This is a marketing term and HD is another term for Extra Low Dispersion Glass (ED).
+One last word about the glass.
+The “HD” in the name Conquest HD stands for High Definition, which is just a marketing term!
+HD is another name for Extra Low Dispersion Glass (ED).

 High Definition sounds awesome though, right?

-Do you love paying money for a warranty as much as me?
+Do you love paying money for warranties as much as me?

-I hope the sarcasm came though in that sentence!
+I hope the sarcasm came through in that sentence!
 I hate paying for warranties and wish that companies would just stand behind their engineering and product design.

 Luckily, I have great news.
-This is one of the best features of a Zeiss binocular.
+The warranty is one of the best features of a Zeiss binocular.

-First, Zeiss gives a lifetime warranty against manufacturer defects!
-And this warranty is entirely transferable.
+First, Zeiss gives a lifetime warranty against manufacturer defects, and it’s entirely transferable.
 This means buying a used binocular is still covered by Zeiss for life.

 If you buy a new Zeiss binocular, the warranty gets even better.

-This means that Zeiss will repair or replace your binocular if it was damaged during “normal and intended use” without charge.
-Basically, if I accidentally break the Conquest HD while birding they will repair it, even it was my own dumb fault!
+This warranty states that Zeiss will repair or replace your binocular if it was damaged during “normal and intended use” without charge.
+If I accidentally break the Conquest HD while watching birds they will repair it; even it was my dumb fault!

-***Please note, this warranty is not transferable and you need to make sure and register your new purchase within 60 days.***
+Please note, the 5 Year No Fault Warranty is not transferable, and you need to make sure and register your new purchase within 60 days.